Audrey Williams: Marriage difficulties and family

 In early 1948, tension grew in the Williams marriage when Hank started to again abuse alcohol, a problem he brought with him to their marriage from the beginning.
 Audrey left her husband: she gave him the choice of alcohol or her.
 They eventually reunited.

 On May 26, 1949, Audrey gave birth to the couple's only child, Randall Hank Williams, in Shreveport, Louisiana.
 When Hank expressed a desire to adopt Lycrecia, Audrey refused, fearing that he would take her if they divorced.

 On December 31, 1951, after allegations of mutual infidelities and the resumption of her husband's health problems, Audrey called from a hotel and told Hank to be out of their Tennessee house by the time she returned.
 Replying to her with a seemingly prophetic statement, Hank stated, "Audrey, I won't live another year without you."

 In June 1952, the couple divorced.
 She was awarded the house, their son, and half of her ex-husband's future royalties on the condition that she never remarry.

 In 1953, months after Hank Sr.'s death, Audrey paid Hank's second wife, Billie Jean Jones, $30,000 to relinquish the title of "Hank Williams's Widow".
 Both women had been using the description professionally.
-Billie Jean agreed to Audrey terms.
+Billie Jean agreed to Audrey's terms.